 Some 4.8 tonnes of metal used fuel from the R-1 research reactor has been sent to the UK's Sellafield for reprocessing in the Magnox reprocessing plant, since it cannot safely be stored long-term.
-Plutonium from this will be combined with the small quantity from reprocessed Oskarshamn fuel (reprocessed some years ago) and returned as MOX fuel or used in the UK as MOX fuel.
+Plutonium from this will be combined with the small quantity (825 kg) from reprocessed Oskarshamn fuel (reprocessed in 1997 under a 1969 agreement) and either returned as MOX fuel or used in the UK as MOX fuel.
 The reprocessed Oskarshamn uranium was recycled as fuel for that plant.

 Four power reactors – Agesta, Marviken (never operated) and Barsebäck 1 & 2 – are being decommissioned, along with three research reactors – R1, R2 and R2-0 at Studsvik's Nyköping site.
 R1 has now been dismantled.

 See also information page on Waste Management in the Nuclear Fuel Cycle Appendix 3: National Policies.

 Swedish nuclear R&D